 Edwards is also the author of one of the most significant books written on modern perfumery.
 Perfume Legends: French Feminine Fragrances.

-Please see below just a few of the fragrance families mentioned in his books or see the full range on the Michael Edwards fragrance wheel.
+Please see below just a few of the fragrance families mentioned in his books and online database.

 Fragrances from this group are characterised by the fresh elements of lemon, orange and grapefruit, bergamot or pomelo.

 Fragrances built around either a single floral note (eg: rose, jasmine, lily and ylang-ylang) or a bouquet blend of flowers.